crazyNerrd/Loan-Approval/README.md

 - Display accuracy scores for both Decision Tree and Naive Bayes classifiers.
 - Provide insights on model performance and potential improvements.

-## Contributing
-Contributions are welcome!
-Please create an issue or submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.

----

-Feel free to adjust the sections and content according to your specific project details.